 Supplemental Security Income (SSI)

-SSI gives cash assistance to people with limited income and resources who are age 65 or older, blind or disabled.
+SSI gives cash assistance and resources to people with limited income and who are age 65 or older, blind, or disabled.
 Children with disabilities can get SSI, too.
-In order to qualify for SSI, a person must have income and assets under amounts designated annually by Social Security Administration.
+In order to qualify for SSI, a person must have income and assets under amounts designated annually by the Social Security Administration.

 ADRC Benefit Specialist Advocate for You

 Disability Benefit Specialists work with individuals under 60 who have a disability.
-Disability Benefit Specialists can help with forms received after an initial application is submitted through SSA and they may be able to help file an appeal after an initial denial or a cessation decision is made for someone who had been receiving benefits.
+Disability Benefit Specialists can help with forms received after an initial application is submitted through SSA.
+They may be able to help file an appeal after an initial denial or a cessation decision is made for someone who had been receiving benefits.

 Elder Benefit Specialists work with individuals age 60 and older.
 Under certain circumstances, Elder Benefit Specialists may be able to help file an initial application for SSDI benefits.
 They also may be able to help with paperwork after an initial application has been filed with the local SSA office.